Palmas Group

 135. Commitment to respect legal and customary land rights applies to all suppliers?

-The company's commitment to respecting customary or communal rights in relation to FPIC is applicable to only independent oil palm producers.
+The company's commitment to respecting customary or communal rights in relation to FPIC is applicable to all suppliers.

 136. Commitment to free, prior and informed consent (FPIC)?